Shimon ben Lakish: Death

 In his aggadot Shimon frequently makes use of similes, some of which recall the days when he won a livelihood in the circus.
 In general, he spoke unreservedly of that time; yet an allusion to his earlier banditry wounded him so deeply that he became ill and died.

 This happened as follows: Once there was a dispute over when different kinds of knives and weapons are susceptible to ritual impurity.
 The opinion of Shimon ben Lakish differed from that of Yochanan, whereupon Yochanan remarked, "A robber knows his own tools".
 Yochanan alluded to Shimon's life as a bandit, in which a knowledge of sharp weapons was a matter of course.
 Reish Lakish responded by supposedly denying any benefit he had received from Yochanan; "When I was a bandit they called me 'master', and now they call me 'master.'"
 Yochanan retorted angrily that he had brought him under the wings of the Shekhinah.
 The Talmud relates that due to Yochanan becoming so upset, Reish Lakish became ill and prematurely died.

 Struck with guilt, Yochanan was in despair at the death of Shimon.
 When the academy sent Eleazar ben Pedat to act as his study partner, Yochanan accused him of being a yes-man and pined for the times when Shimon would argue back-and-forth with him to get to the correct conclusion.
 It is said that he kept calling, "Where is Bar Lekisha, where is Bar Lekisha?"
 His despondency was so great, that he is recorded as eventually losing his sanity.

+According to tradition, his tomb is located in Qision, formerly a Jewish village and now a ruin situated in the Upper Galilee.